Many of the questions my daughters are asking lately are somehow related to the marriage relationship or about becoming a wife.

 If your husband asks or requires you to do anything directly against God’s word, your submission would not be biblical.
 Your submission would be sin.

-If your submission means you harm yourself, or others, physically, emotionally, verbally or spiritually, it’s not biblical submission.
+If submission to your husband means you harm yourself, or others, physically, emotionally, verbally or spiritually, it’s not biblical submission.
 It’s submission to sin.

 Biblical submission is not forced, demanded, manipulated or fear inspired.
 If your submission means empowering sin, it is not biblical submission.

-Submission should always promote attitudes of respect, self sacrifice and genuine love from the other.
+Submission should always promote attitudes of respect, self sacrifice and genuine love for the other.
 Submission should be mutual, out of respect for Christ.
 (Ephesians 5:21)

 Biblical submission is the voluntary act of allegiance; making yourself part of his team, standing by your man.